ssfc/npbenchmark/npbenchmark-main/SDK.GCP/GCP.md

 51. Since CoCoThink does not say its running time, try other methods; (2022年11月19日)
 52.
 53. Sample of Grasssleeve: https://github.com/Grasssleeve/Graph-Coloring-Problem
-54. Grasssleeve: use global parameters; No response on windows platform;
+54. Grasssleeve: use global parameters; No response on windows platform; has HEA;
 55.
 56. Sample of jokerpwn: https://github.com/jokerpwn/heuristic-algorithm-learning
 57. jokerpwn: NOT use global parameters; have HEA;